1jour1vin

 About the wine:

-Although it’s hard to choose between the Gualtallary and El Cepillo vintages, the Gran Enemigo Gualtallary Single Vineyard 2021 wins my vote as the finest example of Gran Enemigo’s Single Vineyard Cabernet Francs.
+Although it’s difficult to choose between the Gualtallary and El Cepillo vintages, the Gran Enemigo Gualtallary Single Vineyard 2021 wins my vote as the best example of Gran Enemigo’s Single Vineyard Cabernet Francs.
 It comes from a plot planted in 1995 on rocky limestone soils, with 10,000 vines per hectare, fermented with 40% whole clusters in barrels and aged for 15 months in century-old casks.
 Opening with a dark, introverted, and subtly fragrant nose, its aromatic profile continues to unfold, encompassing a full range of herbaceous and floral complexities, combining effervescent intensity with supreme elegance.
 The palate follows with a rich, silky, refined, and delicately succulent energy, unfolding into a graceful, dense, and icy finish that emphasizes vertical energy as much as horizontal richness.
-The finish builds slowly but surely, revealing shimmering acidity and ultra-refined tannins with increased aeration.
-There is no better example of Cabernet Franc’s suitability in the Uco Valley, a pairing executed here with incomparable finesse, depth, and complexity.
+The finish builds slowly but surely, revealing shimmering acidity and ultra-refined tannins with extended aeration.
+There is no better example of how well Cabernet Franc suits the Uco Valley—a pairing executed here with incomparable finesse, depth, and complexity.
 2024–2041

 Vinous